samir-s-hassan/KMeans-Parallelizer/README.md

 It reads and formats input data, invokes kmeans_cuda() to perform clustering entirely on the GPU, and intercepts the library's output using POSIX pipe() to measure the number of iterations.

 [ARCHIVED]kmc.cpp -> This version uses the KM-CUDA library to run KMeans clustering entirely on the GPU with minimal overhead.
 It reads input data, executes kmeans_cuda() with predefined parameter.
 Unlike the full wrapper, it does not capture iteration count or split execution into phases.

+usion-parallel.cpp -> DOES NOT WORK, ignore this file

 ## Datasets chosen
 Metadata is present on top of each .txt dataset file.
 The metadata was added after the dataset was downloaded.